Bridge Multisections of Knotted Surfaces in $S^4$: Bridge multisections

 \subsection{Crossingless multisections}

 Besides using the bridge number, one can filter multiplane diagrams by crossing number.
 Meier and Zupan showed that triplane diagrams with no crossings are those of unknotted surfaces \cite[Prop 4.4]{MZ}.
 The authors of \cite{Zupan_simple} continued this program by estimating the crossing numbers of the surfaces from Yoshikawa's table \cite{Yoshi}.
-They also showed that the crossing number of the unknotted non-orientable surface $\mathcal{P}^{m,n}$ is equal to \mbox{$\max\{1,|m-n|\}$.} For arbitrary multiplane diagrams, only the zero-crossing case has been dealt with. \begin{proposition}[Prop 4.4 of \cite{MZ}] An orientable knotted surface is unknotted if and only if it admits a multiplane diagram with no crossings. \end{proposition} Below, we ask for a strengthening of this proposition.
+They also showed that the crossing number of the unknotted non-orientable surface $\mathcal{P}^{m,n}$ is equal to \mbox{$\max\{1,|m-n|\}$.} For arbitrary multiplane diagrams, only the zero-crossing case has been dealt with. \begin{proposition}[Prop 4.4 of \cite{MZ}] An orientable knotted surface is unknotted if and only if it admits a multiplane diagram with no crossings. \end{proposition} Proposition~\ref{prop:zero_crosing} was proven for triplane diagrams in \cite[Prop 4.4]{MZ}.
+That said, the same proof works for arbitrary $n$--plane diagrams.
+Below, we ask for a strengthening of this proposition.
 If the answer to Question \ref{thm:low_crosing} is positive, one may expect a proof using the technology in Section \ref{sec:perturbation_rev}. \begin{question} Let $\Tcal$ be a multiplane diagram such that each tangle of $\Tcal$ has at most one crossing.
 Is the surface represented by $\Tcal$ an unlink of unknotted surfaces? \end{question}